Get insider access

 Low-Frequency Extension

-Their bass accuracy is decent.
-They lack a lot of low-bass, which is normal from open-back headphones, so mixes are light on thump and rumble.
-However, they have a touch of extra high-bass to help balance out their sound, adding warmth and boom without overwhelming vocals and instruments.
+Their bass profile's target compliance is passable.
+They lack a lot of low bass, which is normal from open-back headphones, so mixes are light on thump and rumble.
+However, their high bass matches our curve well, adding warmth and boom to kick drums without overwhelming vocals and instruments.

 Sound